 One of the first questions to ask yourself is if you are the best person to design your own home renovation.
 Not all of us can afford to get a specialist interior designer in and not all of us have the artistic eye needed for such things.
 Giving your friends a call can be a big help and provide you with some great ideas over a cozy bottle of wine.
 According to designer Cristian Zuzuzaga:

 “Find people you trust and love as they will most certainly give you good advice based on what they know about you and how they envisage the space will work for you.
 It’s really important when designing a new scheme.”

-Friends can help you bounce ideas off the wall and make you look at things in a different way.
+Friends can help you bounce ideas off the wall and make you look at things differently.
 Note down all those home renovation ideas and come back to them when you have a calm moment.
-Of course, if your friends have about as much idea as interior decorating as Pee Wee Herman then maybe it might be a good idea to get a professional in for a consultation, however much that may cost.
+Of course, if your friends have about as much idea as interior decorating as Pee-Wee Herman then maybe it might be a good idea to get a professional in for a consultation, however much that may cost.